-Any interested person or group may address the Leadership Team on any agenda item when recognized by the presiding officer or upon request of any Leadership Team member.
-Also, any interested person or group may address the Leadership Team on any matter of concerning the Lower Boardman River not on the Agenda during the agenda item designated Public Comment.
+Any interested person or group may address the Lower Boardman Zoning Overlay Sub-Committee of the Leadership Team on any agenda item when recognized by the presiding officer or upon request of any Leadership Team member.
+Also, any interested person or group may address the Lower Boardman Zoning Overlay Sub-Committee of the Leadership Team on any matter of concerning the Lower Boardman River not on the Agenda during the agenda item designated Public Comment.
 The comment of any member of the public or any special interest group may be limited in time.
-Such limitation shall not be less than three minutes unless otherwise explained by the presiding officer, subject to appeal by the Leadership Team.
+Such limitation shall not be less than three minutes unless otherwise explained by the presiding officer, subject to appeal by the Lower Boardman Zoning Overlay Sub-Committee Leadership Team.